my10c/docker-make/README.md

 # docker-make

-Just Makefile to create docker image
+Just a Makefile to create docker image, easy than typing the whole line everytime

 ##
 How to use it